cjmason375/TU-PU-3DPrinter_Monitoring/README.md

 <br>
 <br>
- To access the Device_xml device, follow this process:

- 1) (idk the process so that needs to be inserted)
+ To access the Device_xml file, use the command "localhost:[port number]" for your device.
+A screenshot of the result is shown below: (add in image later)

 <br>
 <br>